vcsjones/vcsjones.dev/_posts/2016-12-29-authenticode-sealing.md

 ---

-A while ago I wrote about [Authenticode stuffing tricks][1] which in summary allow someone to change small parts of an application even after it has been signed.
+A while ago I wrote about [Authenticode stuffing tricks][1] which in summary allows someone to change small parts of a binary even after it has been signed.
 These changes wouldn't allow changing how the program behaved, but it did allow injecting tracking beacons into the file, even after it has been signed.
-I'd suggest reading that first if you aren't familiar with the concept.
+I'd suggest reading that first if you aren't familiar with it.

-This has been a critcism of mine about Authenticode, and recently I stumbled on a new feature in Authenticode that supposedly fixes two of the three ways that Authenticode allows post-signature changes.
+This has been a critcism of mine about Authenticode, and recently I stumbled on a new feature in Authenticode that supposedly fixes two of the three ways that Authenticode allows post-signature changes called sealing.

 It looks like Authenticode sealing aims to make these stuffing tricks a lot harder.
 Before we dive in, I want to disclaim that sealing has literally zero